 This tells both congregants as well as visitors what to expect.
 Are you in agreement with them doctrinally?
 If not, where do you diverge?
-This helps pave the way for a consistent set of expectation between the preacher and the hearer.
+This helps pave the way for a consistent set of expectations between the preacher and the hearer.

-This is often the most visited page on a website.
+This is often the most visited page on a church website.
 People want to know their pastoral staff.
 Who is the preacher?
 Where did he go to school?
 What does he like?
 Is he married?
 Does he have children?
 Those are just a few of the questions someone may want to know about the pastors, both paid and volunteer.

 Mobile Friendly Layout

 Over 53% of website traffic happens on a mobile phone or tablet.
-Your website should be optimized for both mobile as well as desktop computers.
+Your church website should be optimized for both mobile as well as desktop computers.
 Both should be tested to ensure a consistent experience.
 Are pictures visible on mobile devices?
 Does the menu or header block any part of the page?
 Does the contact form work and display correctly on a cell phone?

 Address and Contact Information

 Every page of your church website should have the church address as well as the primary contact methods (phone and email, or phone and contact form).
 In order to serve all ages and computer abilities, your website should be as easy to navigate as possible.
 If someone simply needs your address, it should be easy to find.
-We try to put the NAP (name, address and phone number) into the bottom (footer) of every website.
-That’s the most common place someone will look.
+We try to put the NAP (name, address, and phone number) into the bottom (footer) of every website.
+That’s the most commonplace someone will look.